NCEA Level 3 History

 Teacher in Charge: Mr S. Coster.

 "The Nazis entered this war under the rather childish delusion that they were going to bomb everyone else, and nobody was going to bomb them … They sowed the wind, and now they are going to reap the whirlwind"

 Arthur "Bomber" Harris - commander of the Royal Air Force, Bomber Command during W.W.II (1939 - 45).

-The two main topics:
+The three main topics:

 Recommended Prior Learning